david-fried/Creating-My-First-Website/README.md

-Below is my link to my Git Hub webpage for this homework assignment.
+Below is a link to my GitHub Webpage for this homework assignment.

 [My Git Hub Web Page](https://david-fried.github.io/)